angelovAlex/RevealMenu/README.md

 # RevealMenu
-the way it should be
+slightly modified RevealMenu to make it what it really should be